Gordon College Data & Information Overview

 Student Loan Debt

-How Much Money Do Gordon College Graduates Make?students who graduate from Gordon College with a bachelor's degree go on to jobs where they make an average salary of $41,700 in their early years.
-This is right on par with the average college graduate's salary of $40,800 per year.
+How Much Money Do Gordon College Graduates Make?bachelor's degree recipients from Gordon College make around $41,700 per year during the early years of their employment.
+This is right on par with the average college graduate's salary of $39,802 per year.
 Also, graduates in your major field may make more.

 Location of Gordon College